nsrr/shhs-data-dictionary/README.md

 The `spout export` command will generate two CSV files, one that concatentates all the variables together into a CSV file, and another file that concatenates all of the domains.

-The `spout hybrid` command is used to generate a single CSV file that can be imported directly into the Sleep Portal itself.
+The `spout hybrid` command is used to generate two CSV files that can be imported directly into the Sleep Portal.
+Hybrid exports contain additional variable information required by the Sleep Portal that are stored in the `hybrid` hash inside of the variable JSON objects.

 ### Testing